Article last Updated on

 The trailing stop is calculated based on the Average True Range (ATR).
 The ATR is a measure of the recent volatility of the market.
 I then multiply the ATR by a factor to calculate the trailing stop distance.
 This method of calculating the stop-loss is often called the Chandelier Exit and was developed and popularised by Chuck LeBeau and Dr Alexander Alder.
 In my analysis, I am using a 20-period ATR.

 As an example: For a long trade with an entry point is 1.3500, an ATR of 45 pips and a multiplier of 2.
 The stop-loss will be 1.3500 – (0.0045 * 2) = 1.3410.
 As the trading position moves into profit the trailing stop will move with it to lock in the profit.

-For these results I have compared three different metrics.
-Firstly, average profit generated over the tests.
-Secondly the Profit Factor, which is the absolute value of the total value of the winning trades divided by the total value of the losing trades.
-Finally I have calculated the percentage of tests that were profitable.
+For these results, I have compared three different metrics.
+Firstly, the average profit generated over the tests.
+Secondly, the Profit Factor, which is the absolute value of the total value of the winning trades divided by the total value of the losing trades.
+Finally, I have calculated the percentage of tests that were profitable.

 |Trailing Stop||Average Profit||Average Profit Factor||Percentage of Winning Tests|

 The results confirm that it is possible to trade a random entry trading system and be profitable.
 All four scenarios were profitable but there was a big difference in terms of the consistency of the results.

 The results indicate that trading using an ATR factor of 3 yielded the most profit.
 An ATR of 1 had the most scenarios that were profitable.
 Interestingly an ATR factor of 2 and 4 actually had more losing scenarios than profitable scenarios but were still profitable overall.

 You can check out the accompanying video on YouTube to get more information and see the spreadsheet in action.
 Please note that I have retested the analyses from the video doing additional simulations.